Alan Marshall (historian)

-Alan Marshall (b April 30, 1949, Kilmarnock, Scotland) is a British historian who works in France.
-He specialised in the history of printing, in particular that of phototypesetting.
+Alan Marshall (born 30 April 1949, Kilmarnock, Scotland) is a British historian who works in France.
+He specialises in the history of printing, in particular that of phototypesetting.

 Biography

 After studying maths and physics at Glasgow University, he became a founder member of Aberdeen People's Press (APP), which published a fortnightly alternative newspaper from 1973 until 1976.
 The press also provided a printing service to political organisations, activist groups, trade unions and charities in Scotland.
 Beginning in 1976, it began to published books and pamphlets on workers' and alternative movements.
 APP became a workers' coop in 1979.